Multisensory teaching for dyscalculia and maths difficulties

 International Students and Extra Time in Exams

 We are often asked by international students if they can receive access arrangements in university examinations.
 The short answer is yes, reasonable adjustments must be applied by law (2010 Equality Act) to everyone in the UK.
 The best way to establish if you are entitled to Access arrangements under the Act is to opt for an assessment with a suitably qualified professional.
-If you are studying in a university this will be an educational psychologist or a similarly well qualified person.
-The assessment we offer is known as the DSA Assessment, the reason being that there is a substantial grant given to UK residents who have educational needs as identified by a suitably qualified professional, known as the DSA.
+If you are studying in a university this will be an APC registered specialist assessor or an educational psychologist.
+The assessment Dyslexia South offers is known as a student or DSA Assessment, the reason being that there is a substantial grant given to UK residents who have educational needs as identified by a suitably qualified professional, known as the DSA.
 Access arrangements can take many forms but would usually include:

 • Extra time in examinations, usually 25%